-Sometimes sellers request to leaseback after the close of escrow.
-Such a leaseback can be great for sellers because they have the peace of mind of not moving until after the closing funds are deposited into their bank account.
+The rent-back or leaseback can be great for sellers because they have the peace of mind of not moving until after the closing funds are deposited into their bank account.
 Leasebacks can also facilitate a faster closing than would otherwise be possible.

-Language to Create a Seller Leaseaback:
+Language to Create a Seller Leaseback

 Possession shall be delivered ___ days after Close of Escrow.
 For this time period, Seller shall pay $___ to Buyer and a deposit of $___.
 During escrow, Buyer and Seller shall negotiate a written lease to cover this occupancy.

-Be Careful if the Buyer Needs a Loan:
+Be Careful if the Buyer Needs a Loan

 Sometimes buyers and sellers circumvent this issue by agreeing on the leaseback outside of escrow, not referencing it in the offer to purchase real estate or any counteroffer, and not informing the bank that it is occurring.

 A seller leaseback adds one additional wrinkle to the escrow process: the buyer and seller will need to agree on the form of a written lease.